dresden-elektronik/openthread-r21/README.md

 0. Start with a fresh OS-Installation on whatever Platform you are planning to Use (Like RaspberryPi, VM, NUC).

-    The OpenThread Border Router works best with debain based Platforms
+    The OpenThread Border Router works best with debian based Platforms

 1. On your desired Host-Platform clone into the Openthread-Borader-Router-[repository](https://github.com/openthread/ot-br-posix)